YUX/ffp/README.md

 # gossl
 IT'S A PYTHON SSL PROXY

+## Update
+This domain https://gossl.daoapp.io/  is no longer working, it takes too much bandwidth.

+This script works well as always, deploy it at your own server with dockerfile.

 ## Usage 用法
 http://ww1.sinaimg.cn/large/863bb56fgw1f3r5e627m9g20jg08cwej.gif ❌